 2. Have a good old boogie

 Put on your dancing shoes where the streets of Glasgow are your dancefloor!
-If you have the guts to sing and dance to your heart’s content then Silent Adventures is just what you need.
-From birthday parties to hen nights and stag do’s, there are lots of excuses to get your friends together for an unforgettable day out!
+If you have the guts to sing and dance in public to your heart’s content then Silent Adventures is just what you need.
+From birthday parties to summer nights out, there are lots of excuses to get your friends together for an unforgettable day out!

 3. Get a flavour of a city by going on a whisky tour